CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch05_surrogate.md

 file, so the surrogate files for each region do not need to be concatenated.

-> For surrogates generated directly from shapefiles, the DATA SHAPEFILE
-> column specifies the name of the base polygons for emission sources,
-> such as county, census tract, or other polygons.
-The DATA ATTRIBUTE
-> column specifies the name of the attribute to uniquely identify the
-> base polygons (e.g., county FIPS code).
-The WEIGHT SHAPEFILE column
-> specifies the name of the weight (surrogate) shapefile for surrogate
-> ratio computation, such as population, road, or land use shapefiles.
-> The WEIGHT ATTRIBUTE column specifies the name of the attribute to use
-> for the surrogate computation (e.g., population).
-When the WEIGHT
-> ATTRIBUTE is specified as NONE, the value input as the weight for a
-> shape is its area for polygon weight shapefile, length for line weight
-> shapefile, or point count for a point weight shapefile.
->
-> If a function of multiple attributes is to be used for the weight,
-> this is specified in the WEIGHT_FUNCTION column (e.g.,
-> COM1+COM2+COM3).
-In cases where not all shapes from the shapefile are
-> to be used to generate the surrogate, a FILTER FUNCTION is specified
-> (e.g., ROAD_TYPE=1,2,3 to use only shapes with road types of 1, 2, or
-> 3; or ROAD_TYPE != 1 with road type not equal to 1).
-Multiple filters
-> can be specified if they are separated by semicolons (e.g.,
-> LENGTH=100-200;NAME=C*).
->
-> Gap filling will be performed if surrogates are given in the SECONDARY
-> SURROGATE, TERTIARY SURROGATE, or QUARTERNARY SURROGATE columns.
-Gap
-> filling is used when a surrogate does not have values for a base data
-> polygon in the modeling domain.
-A county will not have any surrogate
-> ratios when the value of the weight attributes for the county are
-> zero, there are no weight shapes that intersect the county, or the
-> total weight surrogate of this county (denominator in surrogate ratio
-> computation) is less than DENOMINATOR_THRESHOLD).
-Gapfilling ensures
-> that every county with emission inventory data has the surrogate
-> ratios to distribute the emission data.
-For example, the inventory
-> could have railroad emissions in a county, even if the weight
-> shapefile used to create a railroad surrogate did not have data in
-> that county for any railroads.
-In this case, the roads surrogate could
-> be used as the secondary surrogate.
->
-> If the surrogate to be computed is a function of other surrogates, a
-> MERGE FUNCTION should be specified (e.g., 0.75*Roadway Miles +
-> 0.25*Population).
-Careful consideration needs to be given regarding
-> how to gapfill surrogates that use a merge function.
-This is because
-> when merging, the srgmerge program does not output values for any
-> counties that do not have values for *all* surrogates that are
-> referenced in the merge function.
-To extend the 0.75 Total Roadway
-> Miles plus 0.25 Population surrogate example, if Total Roadway Miles
-> were missing for a particular county, srgmerge cannot know that the
-> solution is to use 1 * Population.
-You can account for this by
-> gapfilling your merged surrogate with the input surrogates in the
-> order that you prefer (e.g., you might gapfill the 0.75 Total Roadway
-> Miles plus 0.25 Population surrogate with Total Roadway Miles and then
-> Population).
->
-> Surrogates can be concatenated into a single output file by writing a
-> MERGE FUNCTION that has the individual surrogates separated with
-> semicolons.
-If the region for the source surrogates is different from
-> the region of the output surrogate, the syntax:
-> *surrogate*[*region*] is used.
-Note that the headers for the
-> concatenated surrogates will appear at the top of each surrogate.
-An
-> example of concatenation is to merge population surrogates from North
-> America.
-To do this, one would use the following syntax in the MERGE
-> FUNCTION column:
->
-> Population[USA];Population[MEXICO];Population[CANADA].
->
-> External surrogates can be specified as input for merging or gap
-> filling using the following syntax: *file name* | *surrogate name*.
-If
-> the merging and gapfilling tools are updated to accept codes in
-> addition to names in its input file, the syntax*: file name* |
-> *surrogate code* will also be supported.
-Until that time, the
-> surrogate names should be specified in the surrogate code CSV file
-> using the syntax:
->
-> #SRGDESC=*surrogate code, surrogate name*
->
-> For example, you might have the following records in your surrogate
-> file:
->
-> #SRGDESC=100,Population
-> #SRGDESC=110,Housing
-> #SRGDESC=120,Half population half housing
+For surrogates generated directly from shapefiles, the DATA SHAPEFILE column specifies the name of the base polygons for emission sources, such as county, census tract, or other polygons.
+The DATA ATTRIBUTE column specifies the name of the attribute to uniquely identify the base polygons (e.g., county FIPS code).
+The WEIGHT SHAPEFILE column specifies the name of the weight (surrogate) shapefile for surrogate ratio computation, such as population, road, or land use shapefiles.
+The WEIGHT ATTRIBUTE column specifies the name of the attribute to use for the surrogate computation (e.g., population).
+When the WEIGHT ATTRIBUTE is specified as NONE, the value input as the weight for a shape is its area for polygon weight shapefile, length for line weight shapefile, or point count for a point weight shapefile.

+If a function of multiple attributes is to be used for the weight, this is specified in the WEIGHT_FUNCTION column (e.g., COM1+COM2+COM3).
+In cases where not all shapes from the shapefile are to be used to generate the surrogate, a FILTER FUNCTION is specified (e.g., ROAD_TYPE=1,2,3 to use only shapes with road types of 1, 2, or 3; or ROAD_TYPE != 1 with road type not equal to 1).
+Multiple filters can be specified if they are separated by semicolons (e.g., LENGTH=100-200;NAME=C*).

+Gap filling will be performed if surrogates are given in the SECONDARY SURROGATE, TERTIARY SURROGATE, or QUARTERNARY SURROGATE columns.
+Gap filling is used when a surrogate does not have values for a base data polygon in the modeling domain.
+A county will not have any surrogate ratios when the value of the weight attributes for the county are zero, there are no weight shapes that intersect the county, or the total weight surrogate of this county (denominator in surrogate ratio computation) is less than DENOMINATOR_THRESHOLD).
+Gapfilling ensures that every county with emission inventory data has the surrogate ratios to distribute the emission data.
+For example, the inventory could have railroad emissions in a county, even if the weight shapefile used to create a railroad surrogate did not have data in that county for any railroads.
+In this case, the roads surrogate could be used as the secondary surrogate.

+If the surrogate to be computed is a function of other surrogates, a MERGE FUNCTION should be specified (e.g., 0.75*Roadway Miles + 0.25*Population).
+Careful consideration needs to be given regarding how to gapfill surrogates that use a merge function.
+This is because when merging, the srgmerge program does not output values for any counties that do not have values for *all* surrogates that are referenced in the merge function.
+To extend the 0.75 Total Roadway Miles plus 0.25 Population surrogate example, if Total Roadway Miles were missing for a particular county, srgmerge cannot know that the solution is to use 1 * Population.
+You can account for this by gapfilling your merged surrogate with the input surrogates in the order that you prefer (e.g., you might gapfill the 0.75 Total Roadway Miles plus 0.25 Population surrogate with Total Roadway Miles and then Population).

+Surrogates can be concatenated into a single output file by writing a MERGE FUNCTION that has the individual surrogates separated with semicolons.
+If the region for the source surrogates is different from the region of the output surrogate, the syntax:
+*surrogate*[*region*] is used.
+Note that the headers for the concatenated surrogates will appear at the top of each surrogate.
+An example of concatenation is to merge population surrogates from North America.
+To do this, one would use the following syntax in the MERGE FUNCTION column:

+`Population[USA];Population[MEXICO];Population[CANADA]`

+External surrogates can be specified as input for merging or gap filling using the following syntax: *file name* | *surrogate name*.
+If the merging and gapfilling tools are updated to accept codes in addition to names in its input file, the syntax*: file name* |
+*surrogate code* will also be supported.
+Until that time, the surrogate names should be specified in the surrogate code CSV file using the syntax:

+`#SRGDESC=*surrogate code, surrogate name*`

+For example, you might have the following records in your surrogate
+file:

+`
+SRGDESC=100,Population
+SRGDESC=110,Housing
+SRGDESC=120,Half population half housing
+`

 ### 3.5 Surrogate Code File